-11.5 Fines
+11.4 Fines

-As an alternative to criminal prosecution the Commission may, in its sole discretion, issue citations with specific penalties pursuant to the non-criminal disposition procedure set forth in G.L. c.
-40 §21D, which West Newbury has adopted in §XXVIII of the Bylaws of the Town of West Newbury.
 Any person who violates any provision of this bylaw, or regulations, permits, Orders of Conditions, Orders of Resource Area Delineation, Determinations of Applicability, enforcement order, or other administrative orders issued thereunder, shall be punished by a fine set by the Commission at $300 per violation.
 Each day or portion thereof during which a violation continues, or unauthorized fill or other alteration remains in place, shall constitute a separate offense, and each provision of the bylaw, regulations, permit, or administrative orders violated shall constitute a separate violation.

+As an alternative to criminal prosecution in a specific case, the Commission may, in its sole discretion, issue citations with specific penalties pursuant to the non-criminal disposition procedure set forth in G.L. c.
+40 §21D, which West Newbury has adopted in §XXVIII of the Bylaws of the Town of West Newbury.

 As long as any person in violation demonstrates, in the sole judgement of the Commission, a reasonable, good faith effort to comply with this bylaw, the Commission may refrain from issuing fines.
 However, the Commission may resort to issuing fines when the violator ceases to demonstrate a reasonable, good faith effort toward achieving compliance.
 This provision does not preclude the Commission from exercising its prosecutorial discretion to issue fines or preclude the Commission from simultaneously ordering mitigation and/or restoration of the affected resource areas.

-11.6 Appeals
+11.5 Appeal of Fines

 In addition to the appeal provisions under G.L. c.
 40, §21D, persons fined may appeal in writing to the Commission within 21 days of issuance.

+11.6 Vacate Fines

 The Commission may vacate fines where compliance has been established or where the issuance of fines is inconsistent with the interests of this bylaw.
 The Commission may suspend fines as long as the person in violation demonstrates a reasonable, good faith effort toward obtaining compliance.
 The Commission may restore suspended fines at any time during an existing violation.
 This provision does not preclude the issuance of fines in conjunction with orders for restoration or mitigation.

 12. Regulations